 Single-Mode Fiber systems can travel up to 50 times further, but are often 2-4 times more expensive than Multi-Mode.
 They both can handle 10 GigE speeds but Single-Mode has the capacity for even higher data rates.
 The two modes are incompatible with each other and cannot be mixed between two endpoints.
 Single-Mode is often used when transmitting data between facilities, whereas Multi-Mode is used between rooms or even between buildings in the same facility.

 AJA provides a range of products and options to allow you to make the most of your fiber infrastructure.
-The FiDO line of Mini-Converters are specifically designed to enable conversion and transfer of baseband video and raw video data across Fiber and the wide range of model choices allows you to address Single-Mode, Multi-Mode and CWDM needs.
+The FiDO line of Mini-Converters are specifically designed to enable conversion and transfer of baseband video and raw video data across Fiber and the wide range of model choices allows you to address Single-Mode and Multi-Mode needs.

 Additionally many of our other product lines are offered with SFP cages, so that you can add Fiber SFP inputs and or outputs for recording and playback in the case of the Ki Pro line or handle Frame Sync and complex conversions with the FS line.
 A handy SFP Configurator is available to assist you with choosing the correct SFP for both the product at hand, and the input or output connectivity you wish to address.

-Optical Fiber Extenders (FiDO) offer unmatched flexibility and cost efficiency for 12G-SDI, 6G-SDI, 3G-SDI, and HDMI 2.0 Fiber conversion, allowing for long cable runs up to 10km for Single-Mode and up to 700m for Multi-Mode fiber systems.
+Optical Fiber Converters (FiDO) offer unmatched flexibility and cost efficiency for 12G-SDI, 6G-SDI, 3G-SDI, and HDMI 2.0 Fiber conversion, allowing for long cable runs up to 10km for Single-Mode and up to 700m for Multi-Mode fiber systems.
 Transceivers, transmitters and receivers are available with SC, ST and LC connectivity.
-The FiDO-2T-X and FiDO-4T-X offer further configuration options with CWDM SFPs.
-All Optical Fiber Extenders use a compact, robust, low-profile enclosure designed for tight spaces around equipment racks, trucks and on camera.
+All Optical Fiber Converters use a compact, robust, low-profile enclosure designed for tight spaces around equipment racks, trucks and on camera.

 FiDO-TR-12G 1-Channel 12G-SDI/LC Single-Mode LC Fiber Transceiver